 During fiscal 2017, the Compensation Committee engaged Compensia, Inc. ("Compensia"), a national compensation consulting firm, to assist it in connection with its review of our fiscal 2017 executive compensation program and its analysis of the competitive market for executive talent.
-Compensia provided the Compensation Committee with an analysis of the compensation practices of the companies in the compensation peer group; determined our compensation program; reviewed the overall compensation packages; and advised the Compensation Committee regarding the propriety of our fiscal 2017 executive compensation program.
+Compensia provided the Compensation Committee with an analysis of the compensation practices of the companies in the compensation peer group; determined our compensation positioning relative to the compensation peer group; developed market-based guidelines for the structure of our fiscal 2017 executive compensation program; reviewed the overall compensation packages; and advised the Compensation Committee regarding the propriety of our fiscal 2017 executive compensation program.